nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ## Requirements

-Nuxeo for Adobe CC is compliant with Adobe CC 2018 and 2019 and requires Nuxeo Platform 9.10 or newer.
+Nuxeo for Adobe CC is compliant with Adobe CC 2018 and 2019 and requires Nuxeo Platform 9.10 or newer, along with the Nuxeo for Adobe CC marketplace package installed on your Nuxeo instance.
+Please aslo be sure your Nuxeo instance has the Dam Add-on installed and, ideally, the Dam external template has been included in your studio package (template should not be required, however).

 ## Support